alaurenson/Shantou-2018/Project/readme.md

 $ unzip Project_Data
 ```

-## Select your [Orthogroup]() file, download it into the Project_Data directory
+## Select your [Orthogroup]() file, copy the text into a new .txt file in the Project_Data directory.

+*If that isn't working, ocme to me with a USB drive and I'll copy it for you*

-1. I will tell each team which "Orthogroup" file to use
+1. I will tell each team which "Orthogroup" file to use [here]()

 (This was the result of using OrthoFinder to detect orthologous sequence in the three species)